akshaym96/ML-Docker/README.md

 Now, you have a Docker container running a Flask application that serves multiple machine learning models through different API endpoints.
 You can access these endpoints by following the respective routes defined in your Flask application.

+## Interact with the API

+- With the docker container running you can send POST requests to http://localhost:8080/predict or anything similar to what you have mentioned in the flask code (api.py)
+- You can use Postman to send POST request along with the raw JSON that is required by the api.